-The clinical experts indicated that the assessment of response to treatment for MM consists of regular monitoring of monoclonal protein via serum protein electrophoresis, serum FLC assays, and monitoring of standard disease parameters for MM.
+The clinical experts indicated that the assessment of response to treatment for MM consists of regular monitoring of monoclonal protein via serum protein electrophoresis, serum free light-chain (FLC) assays, and monitoring of standard disease parameters for MM.
 The experts agreed that assessment of response to treatment is performed monthly in clinical practice, although it was noted that it may be reduced to every 2 to 3 months for patients exhibiting stable disease response.
-They also agreed that bone marrow biopsy would be used to assess depth of response and would be performed at diagnosis, prior to ASCT and post-ASCT.
+They also agreed that bone marrow biopsy would be used to assess depth of response and would be performed at diagnosis, before ASCT and after ASCT.

 One clinical expert indicated that the definition of a clinically meaningful response to treatment depended on when it was assessed relative to the receipt of ASCT.
-For instance, a response of PR or greater achieved prior to ASCT was considered to be clinically meaningful but it would be expected that a patient would achieve a greater response than PR after receipt of ASCT.
+For instance, a partial response (PR) or better before ASCT was considered to be clinically meaningful, but it would be expected that a patient would achieve a greater response than PR after receipt of ASCT.
 The other expert indicated that clinically meaningful responses to treatment also included reduction in MM-related symptoms (e.g., pain), improvements in key hematological outcomes (e.g., reduction or normalization of light chains and paraproteins, improvements in peripheral blood chemistry) and stabilization for improvement in bone imaging.